 Love Medicine: Deluxe Modern Classic by Louise Erdrich My rating: 4 of 5 stars Browsing in a library the other day, I came upon a reference—in I don't recall which book by I don't recall which author—to the idea of a real novelist, as opposed to a novelist whose primary interests are moral or ideological … Continue reading Louise Erdrich, Love Medicine

-American Pastoral by Philip Roth My rating: 5 of 5 stars American Pastoral is a novel whose motto is famously the following, its narrator's exclamation just before he learns that the life he'd imagined for an old neighborhood and school acquaintance is not the life the man had actually led: The fact remains that getting people … Continue reading Philip Roth, American Pastoral
+American Pastoral by Philip Roth My rating: 5 of 5 stars Just before he learns that the life he'd imagined for an old neighborhood and school acquaintance is not the life the man had actually led, the narrator of American Pastoral exclaims: The fact remains that getting people right is not what living is all … Continue reading Philip Roth, American Pastoral

 Killing and Dying: Stories by Adrian Tomine My rating: 2 of 5 stars In my previous post, I quoted Miguel Rosa, who used to blog at St. Oberose; he was recently interviewed over at The Untranslated, and he said this: In fact I’ve been thinking about this for some time now: if there’s a reason … Continue reading Adrian Tomine, Killing and Dying: Stories

 Introduction The person who made the statement quoted (not quite verbatim, so please don't go googling) in the eighth numbered section of my post on Jimmy Corrigan is the editor of a journal that published a short story of mine last year.
 At $10 a copy, this journal is probably not reaching very many people, and … Continue reading Short Story: “The Embrace”